-Spirometry is a physiological test which measures the ability to inhale and exhale air in relation to time.
+Spirometry is a physiological test that measures the ability to inhale and exhale air relative to time.
 Spirometry is a diagnostic test of several common respiratory disperses such as asthma and chronic obstructive pulmonary disease (COPD).
 It is also instrumental in monitoring the progression of various respiratory disorders.
-The main results of spirometry are forced vital capacity (FVC) and forced expiratory volume exhaled in the first second (FEV1), and the FEV1/FVC ratio.
+The main results of spirometry are forced vital capacity (FVC), forced expiratory volume exhaled in the first second (FEV1), and the FEV1/FVC ratio.
 The procedure of spirometry has 3 phases: 1) maximal inspiration; 2) a “blast” of exhalation; 3) continued complete exhalation to the end of the test.
 There are within-maneuver acceptability and between-maneuver reproducibility criteria for spirometry (Table 2).

-In addition to RV and ERV, there is tidal volume (TV) and inspiratory reserve volume (IRV).
+In addition to RV and ERV, there is a tidal volume (TV) and inspiratory reserve volume (IRV).
 IRV is the volume of gas that can be maximally inhaled from the end-inspiratory tidal breathing.
 TV is the volume of gas inhaled or exhaled with each breath at rest.
 Slow vital capacity (SVC) can be measured as the maximal amount of air exhaled in a relaxed expiration from full inspiration to residual volume; exhalation should be terminated after 15 seconds.
 The SVC may be a useful measurement when the FVC is reduced, and airway obstruction is present.

-There are 2 methods to measure lung volumes: body plethysmography and gas dilution methods (nitrogen washout and inert gas dilution).
-Gas dilution method uses an inert gas (poorly soluble in alveolar blood and lung tissues), either nitrogen or helium.
+There are two methods to measure lung volumes: body plethysmography and gas dilution methods (nitrogen washout and inert gas dilution).
+The gas dilution method uses an inert gas (poorly soluble in alveolar blood and lung tissues), either nitrogen or helium.
 The subject breathes a gas mixture until equilibrium is achieved.
-The volume and mixture of gas exhaled after the equilibrium have been achieved permit the calculation of FRC.
+The volume and mixture of gas exhaled after the equilibrium has been achieved permit the calculation of FRC.
 In body plethysmography, the subject sits inside a body box and breathes against a shutter valve.
 FRC is calculated using Boyle Law (at a given temperature, the product of gas volume and pressure is constant).
 FRC calculated by body plethysmography is usually larger in subjects with obstructive lung disease and air trapping than FRC calculated using gas dilution methods.
 Body plethysmography is considered the gold standard for lung volume measurement, especially in heterogeneous airflow obstruction, such as in COPD or asthma, where plethysmography is more accurate than helium dilution.

 Diffusion studies the diffusion of gases across the alveolar-capillary membranes.
 Its measurement uses carbon monoxide (CO) to calculate the pulmonary diffusion capacity.
 The most common method is the standard single-breath D. It is measured in milliliters per minute per mm Hg.

 The diffusion capacity depends on multiple factors, and its value should be adjusted.
-Specific adjustments should be made for hemoglobin, carboxyhemoglobin, and FiO for a correct interpretation.
+For correct interpretation, specific adjustments should be made for hemoglobin, carboxyhemoglobin, and FiO2.
 Adjustment for lung volumes is controversial, and further studies are needed.

 Respiratory Muscle Pressures

 There are multiple indications to obtain PFTs.
-Table 1 summarizes the most commons indications.
+Table 1 summarizes the most common indications.

 PFTs can be physically demanding for patients, and it is recommended to wait one month after an acute coronary syndrome or myocardial infarction.
-Other relative contraindications are thoracic/abdominal surgery, brain/eye/ear/otolaryngological surgery, pneumothorax, ascending aortic aneurysm, hemoptysis, pulmonary embolism, severe hypertension (SBP greater than 200 mm Hg, DBP greater than 120 mm Hg).
+Other relative contraindications are thoracic/abdominal surgery, brain/eye/ear/otolaryngological surgery, pneumothorax, ascending aortic aneurysm, hemoptysis, pulmonary embolism, severe hypertension (systolic blood pressure greater than 200 mm Hg, diastolic blood pressure greater than 120 mm Hg).

 Normal and Critical Findings

-Normal findings of spirometry are FEV/FVC ratio of greater than 0.70 and both FEV and FVC above 80% of predicted value.
-If lung volumes are performed, TLC above 80% of predictive value is normal.
-Diffusion capacity above 75% of predicted value is considered normal as well.
+Normal findings of spirometry are an FEV1/FVC ratio of greater than 0.70 and both FEV1 and FVC above 80% of the predicted value.
+If lung volumes are performed, TLC above 80% of the predictive value is normal.
+Diffusion capacity above 75% of the predicted value is also considered normal.

-The results of the PFTs might not be accurate if there is lack of cooperation or poor understanding of instructions from the patient.
-Also, if the patient has an acute illness or symptom (for example, altered mental status, nausea, diarrhea, abdominal or chest pain) are likely to have suboptimal results.
+The results of the PFTs might not be accurate if there is a lack of cooperation or poor understanding of instructions from the patient.
+Also, if the patient has an acute illness or symptom (for example, altered mental status, nausea, diarrhea, abdominal or chest pain, or cough) are likely to have suboptimal results.